-A toxic person are incredibly hard to spot, even if you’re in a relationship with one.
+A toxic person is incredibly hard to spot, even if you’re in a relationship with one.
 Toxic people are often so dangerous because they come in disguise.

 There are many people with who have cluster B personality disorders and they don’t even know it.
 But anyone who has dated someone with an untreated cluster B personality disorder will tell you that surviving and getting out of such relationships is unimaginably difficult.